 You can choose any image and apply it as a watermark to all your WordPress media files without having to re-upload any of them.
 In addition, you can even customize how the watermark should look, such as its positioning, size, and transparency.

 Import and use media from Google Drive, OneDrive, Dropbox, Google Photos and Amazon S3

 If you’re anything like us, you use your server for more than just your WordPress website.
 You might use it to store your files and sometimes you could find yourself needing to import some into WordPress.
 In that case, you probably know that you have to download the file and re-upload it to add it to your WordPress Media Library.

 You don’t have to go to that trouble with WP Media Folder.
 You can browse your server directly from WordPress and import entire directories into your WordPress media library.
 If you manage a large WordPress blog, it’s also possible that you collaborate on files with the rest of your team.
 WP Media Folder has got you covered there too.

-When you connect Google Drive, OneDrive, Amazon S3 or any other supported service, WP Media Folder lets you edit files on WordPress and have the changes appear on the cloud service.
-The changes also work the other way round, creating two-way synchronization that ensures you always have your files updated and ready to be used.
+When you connect Google Drive, OneDrive, Amazon S3, or any other supported service, WP Media Folder lets you edit files on WordPress and have the changes appear on the cloud service.
+The changes also work the other way around, creating two-way synchronization that ensures you always have your files updated and ready to be used.

 There are more services you can choose from.
-In fact, odds are that whatever cloud file hosting service you use, you can connect it to WordPress with WP Media Folder: Google Drive and Google Photos, Dropbox, OneDrive and OneDrive Business, and Amazon Web Services.
+Odds are that whatever cloud file hosting service you use, you can connect it to WordPress with WP Media Folder: Google Drive and Google Photos, Dropbox, OneDrive and OneDrive Business, and Amazon Web Services.